trackingplan/trackingplan-android/examples/okhttp3-kotlin/README.md

 }
 ```

-### 4. Initialize Trackingplan when your app stats up
+### 4. Initialize Trackingplan when your app starts

 The `ExampleApplication` class initializes Trackingplan when the app starts: